-The City had one of the earlier (1994) and among the largest regional TIF districts (\$72 million in bonds and more than \$80 million in tax dollars diverted), located in the Chesterfield Valley.
-Proceeds were used to fund major transportation and storm water infrastructure improvements that included the construction of an I64 overpass and improvements to the Monarch-Chesterfield levee.
-Due to the success of the project the city was able to retire the bonds early, in 200746.
-The City is not currently offering TIF for several reasons, which include political opposition to the tool, difficulty making blight determinations due to overall economic health, and lack of need due to market demand for development.
+earlier (1994) and among the largest regional TIF districts (\$72 million in bonds and more than \$80 million in tax dollars Chesterfield Valley.
+Proceeds were used to fund major transportation and storm water infrastructure improvements that n of an I64 overpass and improvements to the Monarch-Chesterfield levee.
+Due to the success of the project the city was early, in 2007.
+The City is not currently offering TIF for several reasons, which include political opposition to the tool, eterminations due to overall economic health, and lack of need due to market demand for development.

-The primary City development tools are TDD and CID.
-There currently three TDDs, one in Chesterfield Valley, and two that support the outlet malls.
-The CID is currently funding infrastructure needs for one of the outlets with plans to shift funding targets toward broader municipal infrastructure projects once the initial CID projects are paid up.
+oment tools are TDD and CID.
+There currently three TDDs, one in Chesterfield Valley, and two that support the outlet malls. ding infrastructure needs for one of the outlets with plans to shift funding targets toward broader municipal infrastructure CID projects are paid up.
 The city takes an active role in district management, holding at least one seat on each board.
-This is to ensure citywide interests are upheld.
+This rests are upheld.

-SIMILARITIES: Diverse economic development activity.
+economic development activity.